Feng-Jay/Feng-Jay/README.md

 # 👋 About Me

-Hi, I'm Fengjie Li, currently a postgraduate student at the [Software Analysis and Intelligent Lab (SAIL) in the College of Intelligence and Computing at Tianjin University](https://tjusail.github.io/), working towards Automatic Program Repair(APR).
-In particular, I am researching towards building APR Tools by employing techniques such as program analysis, AST analysis, and utilizing AI models.
+Hi, I'm Fengjie Li, currently a postgraduate student at the [Software Analysis and Intelligent Lab (SAIL) in the College of Intelligence and Computing at Tianjin University](https://tjusail.github.io/), working towards alleviating the pain of bug fixing.
+In particular, I am researchinfg to explore how computer can automatically fixes bugs by employing techniques such as program analysis, AST analysis and AI models.
 Earlier, I graduated with Bachelor Degree in Computer Science from Tianjin University.

+# 💡 My Interest

+I’m interested in Automatic Program Repair (APR).
+My research passion is Programming Language Analysis -- A way hecking into source code.
+More specifically, I am motivated by building tools and techniques that reduce the burden on programmers by automating the bug-fixing process they encounter in their daily work.
+Over the years, I have been building developer assistance tools with research collaboration across Software Engineering, Machine Learning and Program Analysis.

+# ⛰️ My Goal

+😎 **Learning:**

+* Program Analysis, AST Traveling & Matching, AI Models Finetuning and Defect Prediction.

+💪 **Struggling:**

+* Successfully obtained a master's degree.
+* Improving problem-solving abilities in programming.

+# 🎮 **Gaming:**

+* Elden Ring, Tear of Kingdom, Over Watch...

 📘 **TIME SPEND THIS WEEK ⬇️**